National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 What animals are considered pack animals?

-Horses, mules, burros, donkeys or asses, and llamas may be used in the national park and preserve as pack animals.
+Horses, mules, burros, donkeys or asses, alpacas and llamas may be used in the national park and preserve as pack animals.

 Always try to minimize the impact you and your animals have on the landscape, vegetation, and water.

-- Free-trailing your horses is not
+- Free-trailing horses is not permitted.

 - Hikers should yield the trail to horseback riders.
 Please slow your horses to a walk when passing hikers.